eliyamlevy/plugin-server/README.md

-# rancher-plugins-server
+# plugin-server
-This repo is home to the Rancher Plugins fileserver.
+This repo is home to the Rancher plugin fileserver.